Princess Victoria of the United Kingdom: Later years and death

-Between 22 and 24 March 1905, Princess Victoria, along with her mother, her sister Maud (future Queen Maud of Norway) and her brother-in-law Carl (future Haakon VII, King of Norway), made an official visit to Portugal on the royal yacht HMY Victoria and Albert following a visit by the Portuguese monarch to the United Kingdom a year prior.
+Between 22 and 24 March 1905, Victoria, along with her mother, her younger sister Maud (future Queen Maud of Norway) and her cousin / brother-in-law Carl (future Haakon VII, King of Norway), made an official visit to Portugal on the royal yacht HMY Victoria and Albert following a visit by the Portuguese monarch to the United Kingdom a year prior.
 On the first day of her arrival, Victoria stayed on the royal yacht due to poor health.
 Queen Alexandra with her daughter Princess Maud and Prince Carl met with Queen Amelia and Queen Dowager Maria Pia.
 The next day, accompanied by her sister, Victoria paid a visit to the king, queen and their sons.
 On 24 March the British guests left for their homeland.

 After her father's death in 1910, Victoria remained in the shadow of her mother.
 Queen Alexandra suffered from constant depression and was practically deaf.
 Victoria accompanied her mother during her visits to various institutions and on holidays.
 Once, when the dowager queen was unable to attend the charity event Alexandra Rose Day, she sent her daughters Louise and Victoria together, and the latter later recorded in her diary that "it was terrible to be there without dear Mama."
-With continuing public hostility towards Germany during World War I, King George V decided to renounce all German titles and honours.
+With continuing public hostility toward Germany during World War I, King George V decided to renounce all German titles and honours.
 He asked all members of the royal family to do the same.
 The king renamed the ruling dynasty from Saxe-Coburg and Gotha to Windsor, after his favourite castle.
-Princess Victoria followed suit and adopted the surname Windsor.
+Victoria followed suit and adopted the surname Windsor.